Go Back Up

 What is employee turnover?

-Employee turnover is when employees leave an organization for any reason, typically in search of better opportunities.
+Employee turnover is when employees leave an organization for any reason, usually in search of better opportunities.
 However, it also includes the number of employees let go by the organization.
 An employee turnover rate accounts for how many employees leave a company in a specified time period.

-There are two types of employee turnover: voluntary turnover and involuntary turnover.
-Voluntary turnover is when an employee leaves the organization on their own.
+1. Voluntary turnover: Voluntary employee turnover is when an employee leaves the organization on their own.
 This could be due to personal reasons, a better job, or a new career path.
 They could also choose to leave the workforce entirely.

 How do you calculate an employee turnover rate?